Interlude: Peter

 Lewis thought back to the events of ten months prior and chuckled.

 “Now that you mention it, though.
-When they sent me after Tasha the second time, I couldn’t track her.
+When they sent me after Tasha the first time, I couldn’t track her.
 Her trail just kind of vanished off of the rooftop where she dumped her armor.
 As far as I could tell, she got herself rescued by someone who barely had a scent.
 Sounds a lot like you, huh?”

 Perhaps smartly, James neither confirmed nor denied his assertion.
 Instead, he cocked his head a little.